-You can work up a very healthy appetite looking at Dodos and Diplodoci (is that the plural of Diplodocus?).
-Fortunately, the Natural History Museum has a rather nice café in the middle of the zoological floor.
+You can work up a healthy appetite looking at Dodos and Diplodoci (is that the plural of Diplodocus?).
+Fortunately, Vienna’s Natural History Museum has a rather nice café in the middle of the zoological floor.
 And a delightful shop, if you wish to buy something more permanent.

-- Sumptuous setting for a café beneath the main dome
+- Sumptuous setting for the café beneath the main dome

-- Large shop with many unusual items, too, as well as the standard museum wares
+- Large shop with many unusual items, too, as well as standard museum wares

 - See also: NHM tickets & visitor information

-It’s worth going here simply for the surrounds: it’s like drinking coffee in a work of art.
-The roof is the main dome, heavily decorated with scientific themes, angels, animals, sculpted columns, crowns, and generous helpings of marble, gold and stone.
+Go here simply for the surrounds: it’s like drinking coffee inside a work of art.
+The roof is the main museum dome, heavily decorated with scientific themes, angels, animals, sculpted columns, crowns, and generous helpings of marble, gold and stone.

 So not like your average Starbucks.

 I enjoyed a fine cappuccino, but there were a range of other coffees, teas, juices and alcoholic drinks, plus snacks and other food to keep you going (it’s not a full-blown restaurant, though you can get a hot meal).

 The cakes looked great.
 Unfortunately, an expanding midriff kept me away.
-The waiter was also friendly and fast – not a given in Vienna, especially in a busy café that has a lot of tourists.
+The waiter was also friendly and fast – not always a given, especially in a busy café that has a lot of tourists.

 Tip: the café can get full quickly, especially at mealtimes and weekends, so plan for that.

-The museum shop is on the ground floor, through the exit.
+The museum shop sits on the ground floor, after the exit.
 If that sounds like you have to leave the actual museum to go to the shop, don’t worry – we thought the same.

-We told the the doorman at the museum entrance we were returning after a shop visit and had no problem getting in again by showing our used ticket.
+We told the the doorman at the museum entrance we were returning after a shop visit and had no problem getting in again.
 The entrance and exit are just a few metres apart, so it’s no great inconvenience.